How Charlotte magazine’s Top Doctors list works:

-We didn't.
+We didn’t.
 Area physicians did.
-To create the list, Charlotte magazine contracted DataJoe Research to facilitate an online peer-voting process.
-DataJoe Research is a software and research company specializing in data collection and verification across the United States on behalf of publishers.
-DataJoe checked and confirmed each winner in the final list submitted to the publisher had, at the time of our review, a current, active license status with the appropriate state regulatory board.
+To create the list, Charlotte magazine utilized Second Street to facilitate an online peer-voting process.
+Our team of editors and fact-checkers verified and confirmed that each winner in the final list submitted had, at the time of our review, a current, active license status with the appropriate state regulatory board.
 We asked doctors to vote for doctors who exemplify excellence in their specialties.

 So is this just a big popularity contest, then?

 In some ways, yes.
 Physicians couldn’t vote for themselves, and were asked to make their selections without regard to hospital, clinic, or health plan affiliations.
 The number of responses helps eliminate favoritism or bias.

 If doctors buy ads, do they get on the list?

 No. The survey and its tallying were conducted completely independently from advertising.
 Results of the survey were not released before the magazine was printed.

 What if my doctor isn’t on the list?

 If you feel comfortable with your physician, then by all means stick with him or her.
 Although the categories are broad, they are intended to reflect relevant practices in the region.
 We recognize that there are many specialty categories and we cannot accommodate them all.
 If there is a strong and consistent request for additional practice areas, they may be considered in next year’s nominations.

 I’m a physician, and I’ve never received a survey.
 Why not?

 Doctors who want to ensure they are in the system should send an email to email@example.com.